Usnug/FooderLiche/README.md

-# Recipe_App-2-
+# Fooderlich-
-Recipe App for ITCC 116
+Fooderlich app for ITCC 116